MikeTannenbaum/digital-garden-jekyll-template/_notes/Learn in public.md

 * Build relationships
 * Inspire change

-[[Digital Mind Garden]]s are taking off as the latest way to connect ideas both for yourself and in collaboration with others.
+[[digital garden]]s are taking off as the latest way to connect ideas both for yourself and in collaboration with others.
 This site is an example of one.

 [[Tools for managing information overload—and improving your thinking—are on the rise]], which has led to community developing around the tools and philosophy.